Clan Rising

 What does the surname Morin mean?

-A nickname from more, 'Moor', with the diminutive -in: 'the little dark one', for a man of dark colouring — a close cousin in formation to Moreau.
+A nickname from more, 'Moor', with the diminutive -in: 'the little dark one', for a man of dark colouring, a close cousin in formation to Moreau.
 Morin, like Moreau, marked the dark-haired man with the medieval shorthand more, the Moor, here softened by the diminutive -in.

-Is Morin a French surname?
+Is Morin French or Belgian?

 How old is the Morin surname?